Privatecoder/seplos-mqtt-remote-rs485/README.md

 ## Hardware requirements:

 1. (Remote) RS485 device [Waveshare 2-CH RS485 to ETH has been tested](https://www.waveshare.com/2-ch-rs485-to-eth-b.htm)
-2. For multiple packs using CAN, you need a splitter to split the CAN port and two RS485 connections – [this splitter works for me](https://www.amazon.de/gp/product/B00D3KIQXC)
+2. For multiple packs while using CAN to connect to your Inverter, you need a splitter ([this splitter works for me](https://www.amazon.de/gp/product/B00D3KIQXC)) to split the CAN port into CAN+RS485 and two separate RS485 connections (the Waveshare 2-CH RS485 to ETH has two RS485 ports)
 3. Something that can run a Docker-Container
 4. Seplos BMS [V2 / V16 has been tested](https://www.seplos.com/bms-2.0.html)
 5. An MQTT broker